tupalo/screenshot_machine/README.md

 # ScreenshotMachine

-A gem to create screenshots of webpages by using the ScreenshotMachine.com API.
-You will need a (free) account on ScreenshotMachine.com to get started.
+A gem to create screenshots of webpages by using the [ScreenshotMachine.com](http://screenshotmachine.com) API.

+You will need a (free) account to get started.

 ## Installation